2 min read

 Document Qualification - Taxpayers bear the burden of proof.
 Maintain detailed financial, legal, and tax records showing that both the company and the shareholder meet each requirement.
 Early coordination among tax, legal, and accounting advisors is critical.

 State and Local Tax Conformity - Because state treatment varies, shareholders should confirm whether their jurisdiction conforms to federal Section 1202 rules.
+For example:

-• California does not conform; QSBS gains remain subject to state tax (up to 13.3 percent for individuals).
+• California does not conform; therefore, QSBS gains remain subject to state tax (up to 13.3 percent for individuals).

 Is Your Business Positioned to Benefit from QSBS?